singlemind/redmine_harvest_smc/README.md

 Here’s a quick tutorial:

+Verify the plugin is installed by visiting the plugins section of your Redmine instance.
+Click on the "settings" link for the redmine_harvest_smc plugin and enter the URL prefix of your Harvest account.

 Once you log in you’ll notice a couple extra links in the header of Redmine-- go ahead a click the “Harvest User” link and enter your Harvest login credentials.

 ![Gm9nF9b.png](http://i.imgur.com/Gm9nF9b.png)